lumentae/scsdrpc/README.md

 # scsdrpc
 A WIP Discord Rich Presence for SCS Software games (Euro Truck Simulator, American Truck Simulator) using their telemetry api.
-No releases yet, but will follow soon...
+No releases yet, but will come soon....

 ## Installation
 1. Download the latest release